AnonymouX47/matrix/docs/features/index.md

 Every matrix element is an instance of a subclass (`Element`) of python's `decimal.Decimal` so they support all operations and methods implemented by `decimal.Decimal` but the subclass, `Element` implements support for inter-operation with `float` instances.

-Even though a `Matrix` instance mutable, it provides a few methods that return a new matrix instance.
+Even though a `Matrix` instance is mutable, it provides a few methods that return a new matrix instance.

 For demonstrations of the features described here, see the [sample files](https://github.com/AnonymouX47/matrix/tree/main/samples).